 2. Get a Health Savings Account (HSA) and max it out each year.

-3. Don’t use your HSA or your insurance to pay for healthcare.
-Pay cash for everything.
+3. Don’t use your HSA to pay for healthcare.
+Pay with insurance or cash, whichever offers you a better rate.

-4. If you feel like you have a condition that will exceed your deductible in a given year, start using your insurance.
+4. If you feel like you have a condition that will exceed your deductible in a given year, use only your insurance.

 This may sound radical, but it actually harkens back to how insurance was always intended to be used: smoothing risk against a possible catastrophic eventuality.
 When the Mediterranean traders were insuring their entire ships and cargo against loss in 1700 BC, I think they would be shocked to find our current system of most everyone in the US using their insurance to pay for even routine medical procedures!

 To implement this strategy, pick the insurance plan option with the lowest monthly cost, which is almost always a catastrophic plan with an extremely high deductible ($3000-$7000).
-Then, never touch the plan.
-Pay for all your health care services in cash, using whatever provider has the lowest cash price, regardless of network.
+Then, only touch the plan when its contracted rate for an in-network provider is lower than the cash rate a provider offers (you can verify this using your insurance’s website and a call to the provider).

 Every time I need medical care, I call 8-10 providers, ask them for their cash price and availability, and pick whichever one works best.
 Then, when they ask me what my insurance is, I just lie and say I don’t have insurance (I’ve learned I now have to do this or else they get confused why I’m not using my insurance to pay) and ask if they have a cash discount.
-See, in the US, we have ridiculous incentives where the providers bill the insurance for way more than their cash price.
-If you have high-deductible insurance, you are punished for using it for anything that comes under the deductible limit, because you pay 100% of the inflated insurance price from your provider.
+In the US, we have ridiculous incentives where the providers bill the insurance for way more than their cash price.
+If you have high-deductible insurance and your company does not have a discounted contract rate with a provider, you are punished for using it for anything that comes under the deductible limit, because you pay 100% of the inflated insurance price from your provider.
 A provider recently sent a prescription through my insurance’s pharmacy.
 The cost was $168.
 I cancelled it and paid cash for the same medication from a local pharmacy using a GoodRx coupon for $19.

 But wouldn’t it make sense to just pay a higher monthly premium for better health insurance?
 This is where the HSA comes in.
 Since its inception in 2003, the Health Savings Account has been the best tax-sheltered investment vehicle in the country (at least among those that most people have access to).
 However, you only get the full benefit if you don’t use it in a slightly off-label way.
 The HSA is commonly marketed as one-way savings: you divert some of your paycheck to an account and you get to write off taxes on that amount when you use it to pay for healthcare expenses.
 However, this ignores the far more powerful benefit of the HSA: you can invest that money in the market and withdraw any earnings tax-free as well!
 Thus, the optimal strategy for the HSA is to: